 This page provides information about the categories of US Club Soccer membership as well as instructions on how to join.
 The following categories and situations are addressed:

-Before submitting an application to join via one of the links below, please first discuss with your Membership Services Representative to confirm the appropriate type of membership.
+Before submitting an application to join via one of the links below, please first discuss with your General Manager to confirm the appropriate type of membership.
 Also, please check with your club administrator(s) to determine whether an account for your club or team already exists in US Club Soccer’s registration platform.
 If your team is part of a US Club Soccer member club, a US Club Soccer account has already been established.
 In this case, your club administrator(s) should provide you with access to the registration platform or coordinate your team’s registration.
-If you are unsure who that is, or whether your club has an established US Club Soccer account, please contact your Membership Services Representative.
+If you are unsure who that is, or whether your club has an established US Club Soccer account, please contact your General Manager.

 Youth or adult teams that are not part of a club, or whose club is not a member of US Club Soccer, may also join through a league that has been sanctioned by US Club Soccer.
 In this case, only the teams that participate in the league are registered with US Club Soccer, even if that is just one team.

 League teams have the same opportunities as club members but cannot vote or have a representative serve on the Board of Directors.
 If three or more teams from the same club will be playing in a US Club Soccer-sanctioned league, your club should join as a full club member.
 Please note that this application is only for the purpose of registering your players and staff.
 You may need to apply to the league separately for membership.